Written by Hannah Blum, author of The Truth About Broken: The Unfixed Version of Self-Love

 Be Creative & Utilize Apps & Resources

 Get creative with your posts and website layout.
 Utilize apps and resources for beautiful design templates for blog graphics, social media posts, FaceBook & Twitter Covers, InstaStory Posts and more.
-The design template app I use is:
+I would suggest starting with the easy to use Canva.

 Do the Proper Edits